Visit the site of the assassination of President William McKinley

 As McKinley slumped to the ground, he said, “Go easy on him, boys.”

 McKinley was taken to the Pan-American Hospital, where he was initially operated on by Dr. Mathew Mann.
 Mann was unable to find the bullet and sewed him back up.
 His condition initially improved but quickly took a turn for the worse as infection set in.
 President McKinley died at 2:15 am September 14, 1901.
 It’s been debated over the years whether McKinley would have survived with better doctors.
 Vice President Theodore Roosevelt was sworn in as President at the Wilcox House in downtown Buffalo shortly afterward.
-That site is not preserved as Theodore Roosevelt Inaugural National Historic Site.
+That site is now preserved as Theodore Roosevelt Inaugural National Historic Site.

 After the President passed, the assassin, Leon Czolgosz, was charged, trialed, and executed in an electric chair on October 29th, 1901, 45 days after McKinley’s death.
 Czolgosz’s last words were: “I killed the President because he was the enemy of the good people – the good working people.
 I am not sorry for my crime.
 I am sorry I could not see my father.”